nicolasdiez/django-weather-app/README.md

 1. Move into the project directory:
 $ cd /c/djangoweather

-2. Create the new project App:
+2. Create the new project WeatherApp (named 'weather'):
 $ django-admin startproject weather

 ---------------------------------------------------------